koss-lebedev/koss-lebedev.github.io/_posts/2017-02-10-dynamicall-add-attributes-to-activerecord.md

 ```ruby
 config.provider_class = CustomAttributeResolver
 ```
-That’s it!
 Now every time an instance of Contact is created, it will have whatever attributes you listed in your attribute provider class.
 So now we can use it like this:

 ```ruby
 contact = Contact.new